pslyman/people-search/README.md

 This is a small example project with front-end and back-end.
+I believe it was done for an interview many years ago.
+Didn't get the job, but hey, I learned a few things along the way.

 # people-search
 > A Vue.js project